uppedtrout/Better-config/README.md

 not strong, save at their seasons, when the heavens open up to them and unto their race.
-And there shall forever be War between us and the Race of Draconis, for the Race of Draconis was ever powerful in ancient times, when the first temples were built in MAGAN, and they drew down much strength from the stars, but now they are asDownloaded from www.holybooks.com Wanderers of the Wastelands, and dwell in caves and in deserts, and in all lonely places where they have set up stones.
+And there shall forever be War between us and the Race of Draconis, for the Race of Draconis was ever powerful in ancient times, when the first temples were built in MAGAN, and they drew down much strength from the stars, but now they are as Wanderers of the Wastelands, and dwell in caves and in deserts, and in all lonely places where they have set up stones.
 And these I have seen, in my journeys through those areas where the ancient cults once flourished, and where now there is only sadness and